 Why use one?

 If you have ever been confused by what stitch you are supposed to execute on the wrong side, this might be a charting system that works for you.
+Additionally, I use blocks with instruction when there are more than three of the same stitch consecutively so you don’t have to count boxes.

 How to read an action chart?